johnpuddephatt/oclt/_projects/irving.md

 ---
 title: Irving Building
 date: 2017-08-23T09:30:33.000+00:00
-excerpt: 'A  bid to develop a former school into 26 zero-carbon community-led homes.
+excerpt: A previous bid to develop a former school into 26 zero-carbon community-led homes.

-'
 layout: project

 ---